PingOne

 If you don’t have a Microsoft Entra account, you can create one now.

-2. On the left, expand Identity > Applications
+2. In the sidebar, go to Identity > Applications > App registrations.

-7. Under Redirect URI, select Web as the platform and enter the authorization URL of your PingOne environment.
+3. Redirect URI: Select Web as the platform and enter the authorization URL of your PingOne environment.

-The format is <issuer>/as/authorize.
-You can also find this URL when you go to the Configuration tab of any OIDC application in the PingOne admin console and look under the URLs section.
+You can find this URL on the Overview tab of any OIDC application in the PingOne admin console in the Connection Details section.

 Enabling the implicit grant